bhregmi/SwiftOracle/README.md

 Make sure there are no errors in either of these steps (warning are OK.)

 (4) If using SwiftOracle with SPM, make sure to set LD_LIBRARY_PATH as above and also include linker flags, ex., -Xlinker -L/usr/local/lib

-(5) If using Xcode,
+(5) If using Xcode, set the following project Build Settings:

+Header Search Paths -> <path to instantclient>/sdk/include, /usr/local/include.
+Library Search Paths -> <path to instantclient>, /usr/local/lib.
+Runpath Search Paths -> <path to instantclient>.

 PR are welcome.

 Here is what you can do:

 ```swift
 let service = OracleService(host: "dv", port:"1521", service: "xe")